jk1257/email-sending-app/README.md

   POST /email/send
 ```

-This endpoint queues an email to be sent.
+This endpoint queues an email to be sent

 #### Request